 Children who struggle with coordination and spatial awareness can also benefit from vision therapy, allowing them to participate in activities like art and sports, which are also important for socializing with their peers.

-Book A Vision Therapy Consultation in Trumbull
+Book A Vision Therapy Consultation

 Although vision therapy can't cure learning disabilities, it can improve underlying vision issues that may be contributing to your child’s struggles in school and on the sports field.